Amahseyn/Histogram_Equalization/README.md

-# Histogram_Equalization
-Histogram Equalization Function in Python
+# Histogram Equalization Function in Python

 In this code, I provide histogram equalization in Python and you can see procedure of Histogram Equalization